Jamaican Indigenous Seed Jewelry

 Indigenous seed jewelry.

 These beads are natural and untreated.
-Strong and durable naturally they will last for many, many years, but they should not be submerged in water for any long period of time since they are drilled.
+Strong and durable naturally they will last for many, many years, but they should not be submerged in water for any long period of time

 Nickel Turquoise Earrings